-Investments at fair value and unrealised movement on forward foreign currency contracts
+Investments at fair value

-As at 31 December 2023 and 31 December 2022, the Master Fund recognised within 'Investments at fair value' on the Statement of Financial Position was categorised as Level 2 within the fair value hierarchy using the unadjusted Net Asset Value of redeemable units reportable at, or approximately at, the measurement date.
-The forward contracts recognised within 'Unrealised appreciation/depreciation on forward foreign exchange contracts' on the Statement of Financial Position were also categorised as Level 2 using quoted forward exchange rates at the reporting date less contracted forward exchange rates.
+As at 31 December 2024, and 31 December 2023, the Master Fund recognised within 'Investments at fair value' on the Statement of Financial Position was categorised as Level 2 within the fair value hierarchy using the unadjusted Net Asset Value of redeemable units reportable at, or approximately at, the measurement date.
+The observable unadjusted Net Asset Value of redeemable units is judged to be representative of the price at which market participants are able to transact with the Master Fund at the measurement date.
 There have been no transfers between Levels 1, 2 or 3 assets held in either year and no investments have been classified within Level 3 at any time during the year, consequently no reconciliation of Level 3 fair value measurement is required.